tanishthorat/imdb-clone-/README.md

 ## Usage

-earch any movie from the API and display the search results on the frontend
+Search any movie from the API and display the search results on the frontend

 ![image](https://user-images.githubusercontent.com/68606255/227794642-7d048bb2-13ab-4cb6-af00-601f96b217dd.png)